bcakhavan/starter-hugo-academic/content/publication/placeholder/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.

+#https://github.com/jiayuewan/personal_website shows the right way to do this all

 authors: